ctSkennerton/crass/README.md

 INSTALLATION
 ------------

-Crass requires a UNIX operating system and has been tested on both 64-bit Linux and MacOSX personal computers with intel processors and servers with 64-bit Opteron processors.
+Crass requires a UNIX operating system and has been tested on 64-bit Linux personal computers with intel processors and servers with 64-bit Opteron processors.
-It successfully compiles with gcc 4.2, gcc 4.4.5 and gcc 4.6.3 other versions of gcc have not been tested.
+It successfully compiles with gcc 4.4.5 and gcc 4.6.3 other versions of gcc have not been tested.
 Crass uses [libcrispr](https://ctskennerton.github.com/libcrispr) release 1:0:0 which requires [Xerces-c](http://xerces.apache.org/) XML libraryversion 3.1.1 and [Zlib](www.zlib.net)
 are installed for compilation.
 Optionally you can also install the [Graphviz package](www.graphviz.org)